robstetson/robstetson/README.md

 - 🌱 I’m currently learning Applied Computer Science
 - ⚡ Fun fact: I was the 27th in sales, for the country, for a Car company back in 2016!

-# How to reach me
+# How to reach me 📫

-- 📫 How to reach me:
 - rstetsonx@gmail.com
 - [LinkedIn](https://www.linkedin.com/in/robert-stetson/)